-The maturity date of the December 2018 Eagle Note is December 24, 2019.
+The maturity date of the December 2018 Eagle Note was December 24, 2019.
 The December 2018 Eagle Note shall bear interest at a rate of 8% per annum, which interest shall be paid by the Company to Eagle Equities in shares of common stock upon receipt of a notice of conversion by the Company from Eagle Equities at any time after the sixmonth anniversary of the December 2018 Eagle Note.

 Additionally, Eagle Equities has the option to convert all or any amount of the principal amount of the December 2018 Eagle Note, at any time, for shares of the Company's common stock at a price equal to 61% of the lowest closing bid price (the "Closing Bid Price") of the Company's common stock as reported on the OTC Markets Group, Inc. quotation system for the ten prior trading days, including the day upon which the Company receives a notice of conversion from Eagle Equities (the "Conversion Price").
 However, in the event that the Company's common stock is restricted by the Depository Trust Company for any reason, the Conversion Price shall be lowered to 51% of the lowest Closing Bid Price for the duration of such restriction.
 If the Company fails to maintain a reserve of shares of its common stock at least two and a half times the number of shares issuable upon conversion of the December 2018 Eagle Note for at least 60 days after the issuance of the December 2018 Eagle Note, the conversion discount shall be increased by 10%.
-Notwithstanding the foregoing, Eagle Equities shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Eagle Equities and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.
+Notwithstanding the foregoing, Eagle Equities shall be restricted from effecting a conversion if such company's common stock.
 The December 2018 Eagle Note is treated as stock settled debt under ASC 480 and accordingly, the Company recorded an \$80,557 put premium.

-The Company has recorded \$5,220 of accrued interest and the total principal outstanding under the November 2018 Eagle Note was \$126,000 as of June 30, 2019.
+The Company recorded \$5,220 of accrued interest and the total principal outstanding under the November 2018 Eagle Note was \$126,000 as of June 30, 2019.
+The Company has recorded \$15,327 of accrued interest and the total principal outstanding under the November 2018 Eagle Note was \$126,000 as of June 30, 2020.
 The December 2018 Eagle Note may be prepaid with certain penalties until June 22, 2019.
-No prepayment has been made as of June 30, 2019.
+No prepayment was made as of such date.

 Upon an event of default, principal and accrued interest will become immediately due and payable under the notes.
 Additionally, upon an event of default, both notes will accrue interest at a default interest rate of 24% per annum or the highest rate of interest permitted by law.
 Further, certain events of default may trigger penalty and liquidated damage provisions.
+In April 2020, Eagle Equities agreed to waive the 24% default interest on this note, however, the note is currently past due.

-The total principal amount outstanding under the above Eagle Equities financing agreements, specifically the August 9, 2017, December 29, 2017, the July 13, 2018, the August 29, 2018, the October 2, 2018, the November 30, 2018 and the December 24, 2018 agreements was \$792,965 and accrued interest totaled \$55,675 as of June 30, 2019 and \$1,867,935 and accrued interest totaled \$107,726 as of June 30, 2018.
+The total principal amount outstanding under the above Eagle Equities financing agreements, specifically the December 12, 2016, the January 27, 2017, the March 1, 2017, the October 25, 2017, the August 9, 2017, the December 29, 2017, the June 14, 2018, the July 13, 2018, the August 29, 2018, the October 2, 2018, the November 30, 2018 and the December 24, 2018 agreements was \$792,965 and accrued interest totaled \$55,675 as of June 30, 2019.
+The total principal amount outstanding under the above Eagle Equities financing agreements, specifically the August 29, 2018 and the December 24, 2018 agreements was \$205,500 as of June 30, 2020 and accrued interest totaled \$26,990.